llm-bible/llm-bible.github.io/_publications/hirota2024from.markdown

 bibkey: hirota2024from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.13912"}
-tags: ['Ethics and Bias', 'RAG', 'Multimodal Models']
+tags: ['RAG', 'Multimodal Models', 'Ethics and Bias']
 ---
 Large language models (LLMs) have enhanced the capacity of vision-language models to caption visual text.
 This generative approach to image caption